patpa99/Separation-of-tracks-of-different-musical-instruments/README.md

 **Goals:**

- 1. Analysis of the traces of the didgeridoo and the triangle separately
+ 1. Analysis of the tracks of the didgeridoo and the triangle separately
  2. Overlapping the tracks of the two instruments to form a single track
- 3. Analysis of the single trace
+ 3. Analysis of the single track
  4. Separation of the single track in order to obtain the tracks of the two different instruments analyzed previously

 **References of .wav files**